vinaya-class/vinaya-class.github.io/src/07-false-speech.md

 ## Pc 76, Unfounded sanghadisesa accusation

+To fulfil **Effort**, The accusation has to be made either in his presence, or getting someone to accuse him in his presence.

+Unfounded accusations about his bad conduct or wrong views is a *dukkaṭa*.

+Follow 'face-to-face verdict' (*sammukhāvinayo dātabbo*) when settling the matter.
+The community should hear out both parties, not make decisions about them without them being present.

+See [AN 9.11](https://suttacentral.net/an9.11/en/sujato) where a monk accuses Ven.
+Sāriputta of hitting him and walking away.
+The Buddha convenes the community to hear them out.

 ## NP 30, Diverting an offering for oneself

+Origin: a donor is preparing to give robes to the community.
+Bhikkhus from the group-of-six convince the donors to give the robes to them instead.

+**Perception** is a factor, one must know that the item is already allocated.
+There is no offence if one didn't know.

 ## Pc 82, Diverting an offering for a lay person

+In this case, a bhikkhu might hear that somebody wishes to give an item to A, but he convinces them to give it to B instead.
+This case can be extended even to common animals.
+It is inappropriate behaviour for a bhikkhu, supported by freely given gifts, to interfere with the freedom of donors in giving freely without expectations.

+There is no offence if the bhikkhu was asked for advice.
+One may answer, "Give wherever your gift would be used, or would be well-cared for, or would last long, or wherever your mind feels inspired."

+No offence if the bhikkhu doesn't know that the item was already allocated.